2010 Tennessee floods: Nashville and Davidson County

 Nashville/Davidson County was declared a Federal Disaster Area on May 4.

 According to Nashville Mayor Karl Dean, damage estimates in Nashville totalled $1.5 billion not including damage to roads and bridges or public buildings, as well as contents inside buildings and residences.

+Media coverage

+Despite causing an estimated $2.3 billion in total damages across the region, the disaster received significantly less national media coverage compared to other contemporary crises.
+In a retrospective op-ed for The New York Times, author Margaret Renkl noted that the flooding became a "forgotten" disaster outside of the region, writing that "nobody cared when Nashville drowned" due to competing national headlines like the Deepwater Horizon oil spill and the local community's quiet, self-reliant response.

 Hickman County

 The Duck River at Centerville exceeded its record level by almost 10 feet flooding or destroying homes, roads, and agricultural land.
 One person in Hickman County died from drowning.
 Numbers of people who were stranded on I-40 sought refuge in Centerville.

 Montgomery County

 The Cumberland River in Clarksville flooded many businesses along the river.
 Flooded businesses were closed for up to seven weeks.
 All schools in the Clarksville-Montgomery County School System were closed for at least two weeks.

 Relief efforts

 The Community Foundation of Middle Tennessee raised $14 million from individual donors and was allocated in various grants.
 The Metro Nashville Disaster Response Fund received roughly $3.5 million, the Tennessee Emergency Response Fund around $5.5 million, the River Fund $5 million, and other relief efforts received $234,000.

 The River Fund was created with proceeds from Garth Brooks' December 2010 concerts for flood relief and served the 52 flood-affected counties in Tennessee.

 On June 22, 2010, a benefit concert called "Nashville Rising" was held at Bridgestone Arena to raise money for Middle Tennessee flood relief efforts.
 The concert raised over $2.2 million for flood relief efforts.

 American singer Taylor Swift donated $500,000 during a telethon hosted by WSMV.